Joe Alwyn: Personal life

-Alwyn was in a relationship with Taylor Swift from 2016 to 2023.
-(Note: He has been referenced in much of Swift's music since 2016, such as her albums Reputation (2017), Lover (2019), Folklore, Evermore (both 2020), and Midnights (2022).
-In 2019, Alwyn stated that he found it "flattering" that Swift writes songs about him.)
-It was subject to intense tabloid scrutiny.
-On their breakup and the publicity surrounding it, Alwyn said in 2024: "I would hope that anyone and everyone can empathize and understand the difficulties that come with the end of a long, loving, fully committed relationship of over six and a half years.
-That is a hard thing to navigate.
-What is unusual and abnormal in this situation is that, one week later, it's suddenly in the public domain and the outside world is able to weigh in ...
-There is always going to be a gap between what is known and what is said.
-I have made my peace with that."

 Alwyn keeps his personal life private, which he described as a "knee-jerk response to the culture we live in".
-GQ labelled Alwyn a "notoriously low-key actor".
+GQ labelled him a "notoriously low-key actor".
+Alwyn was in a relationship with the American singer-songwriter Taylor Swift from 2016 to 2023.
+He has been in a relationship with the American actress Sarah Pidgeon since 2026.

 Advocacy

 Since the outbreak of the 2023 Gaza war, Alwyn has used his platform, particularly on Instagram, to raise awareness for the Palestinian cause and support charities, including Disaster Emergency Committee (DEC).
 He signed the Artists4Ceasefire letter addressed to then U.S. President Joe Biden and sported the collective's pin at various public events.
-Alwyn was one of the initial signatories of the Film Workers for Palestine boycott pledge, that was published in September 2025, pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people.
+Alwyn was one of the initial signatories of the Film Workers for Palestine boycott pledge, published in September 2025, pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people".

-In response to the April 2025 Supreme Court ruling on the definition of woman in the Equality Act and subsequent EHRC guidance, Alwyn was one of over 400 film and television professionals to sign an open letter pledging "solidarity with the trans, non-binary and intersex communities" and condemning both actions.
+In response to the April 2025 Supreme Court of the United Kingdom ruling on the definition of woman in the Equality Act and subsequent EHRC guidance, Alwyn was one of over 400 film and television professionals to sign an open letter pledging "solidarity with the trans, non-binary and intersex communities" and condemning both actions.